 BLCC5 calculates air pollution emissions associated with energy use in buildings and building systems, as well as those attributable to energy conservation measures.
-Annual and life-cycle estimates are provided for carbon dioxide (CO2), sulfur dioxide (SO2), and nitrous oxide (NO_x).
+Annual and life-cycle estimates are provided for carbon dioxide (CO_2), sulfur dioxide (SO_2), and nitrous oxide (SO_2), and nitrous oxide (SO_2).
 Emission factors are specified for six different end-use energy types: electricity, distillate and residual fuel oil, natural gas, liquid petroleum gas (LPG), and coal.
 Emission factors for electricity are specific to the location of the project (U.S. state or District of Columbia).
 The economic cost of these emissions is not estimated.
 The emissions estimates are reported in kilograms (kg) in the Detailed LCC Analysis Report and the Comparative Analysis Report.